Koredotcom/docs/docs/gale/models/fine-tune-models/create-a-fine-tuned-model.md

 # Create a Fine-Tuned Model

-You can create a fine-tuned model in the Create a custom model wizard, which involves the following 5 steps:
+You can create a fine-tuned model in the Create a fine-tune model wizard, which involves the following 5 steps:

 * General details
+* Selecting a Base model
 * Fine-tuning configuration
 * Adding the training and evaluation datasets
 * Adding the test dataset (optional)
+* Selecting a hardware
 * Integrating with Weights & Biases (optional)

 Let us now look into each step in detail.